s-zeid/portal/README.markdown

 * Validates as HTML 5 and CSS 3.
 * Free, open source software released under the X11 License.

+To see a live example of Portal, go to http://srwz.us/.

 Installation
 ------------
 To install Portal: